Lake Cottage Renovation | See the Before + After

 We were drawn to the open living space so we could maintain a smaller home without it feeling small.
 If you’ve been following along for a while, you know I take a less is more approach!

-We started by removing the curtains, blinds, the wine storage fixture, etc. Eliminating the excess made the home feel brighter and larger.
+We removed the curtains, blinds, the wine storage fixture, etc. Eliminating the excess made the home feel brighter and larger.

-However, given we use the home to entertain, we needed to have plenty of seating.
-In order to make it feel intimate, we created a seating area in the center of the room.
+Given we use the home to entertain, we require plenty of seating.
+To make it feel intimate, we created a seating area in the center of the room.

-I added an Ikea Ektorp sofa and chairs (soon to be replaced because we only have 3 and need 4), and two folding stools positioned around an oversized coffee table.
-The flexible seating allows us to accommodate nine people at once.
+An Ikea Ektorp sofa, slipcovered chairs and two folding stools are positioned around an oversized coffee table.
+The flexible seating allows us to accommodate nine.

 A large gilded chandelier provides additional light and makes the space feel more intimate.